 Covers how to check battery life and level on the Sony SRS XG500 Bluetooth boombox speaker.
 We also explain how to know if the battery life is degrading over time.

-Battery Life on the Sony SRS XG500 Boombox Speaker, Current Charge
+Sony SRS XG500 Battery Life, Current Charge

 1. First, Turn ON the XG500